fbpx

 Characteristics

-The eastern tiger salamander (Ambystoma tigrinum) can grow to 35 centimetres in length, although most individuals are less than 20 centimetres long.
+The eastern tiger salamander (Ambystoma tigrinum) grows 20 to 35 centimetres in length.
 This species’ tail is about half its total length.
 Adults have a black, dark brown or green back with olive to yellow blotches, spots and vertical streaks.
 The belly is olive or yellow with pale yellow blotches.
 The eastern tiger salamander has a large head, short snout, fat neck and plump body.
 Its toes are short, fat and unwebbed.
 The larvae have external, bushy gills and look like small adults.

 Eastern tiger salamander © Scott Gillingwater